 Surgeons are medical doctors who perform operations as their primary method of treatment.
 Within this field, one can specialize even further in areas like orthopedic, neurological, cardiovascular, or plastic surgery, among other areas.
 Since surgeons practice a specialized form of medicine, the education and training criteria are rigorous, often taking up to sixteen years to complete.

 |Required Education||Doctoral degree (M.D.)|

 |Other Requirements||Residency and licensure; a fellowship and certification are also available|

 Source: *U.S. Bureau of Labor Statistics

 Surgery generally requires the most intensive preparation of all medical specialties.
 Before surgeons are qualified to operate, they must meet a set of challenging education requirements.
-These generally include four years of undergraduate study, four years of medical school leading to a Doctor of Medicine (M.D.) degree and 3-8 years of surgical residency at a hospital.
+These generally include four years of undergraduate study, four years of medical school leading to a Doctor of Medicine (M.D.) degree, and three to eight years of surgical residency at a hospital.

 Upon graduating from medical school, aspiring surgeons must earn an M.D. and become licensed before they can begin their residency.
 Residencies function as salaried training and allow students to begin specializing.
 Those interested in surgery work under the supervision of other experienced surgeons.

 Many surgeons choose to be general surgeons, while others focus on specific parts of the body, such as the brain and the heart.
 Salaries vary according to specialty and years of experience; however, the U.S. Bureau of Labor Statistics (BLS) reports that the average annual salary for surgeons was $247,520 in May 2015.